FantasticSalad/PyDetections/README.md

 Currently, I'm focused on writing threat-led detections in Python.
 All detections are tested on real and/or synthetic logs.

-Feel free to use any part of this repository, and please reference me if you do.
+Feel free to use any part of this repository.
+Please reference me if you do so.

 Open to feedback - message me at https://www.linkedin.com/in/bullen/